-Before we had stores, and cities, and crops, we had life in the wild.
-We hunted, or we were hunted.
-We survived, or we perished.
+Before we had stores, cities and crops we had life in the wild.
+We hunted or we were hunted.
+We survived or perished.
 Cholesterol and glucose were still our friends.

-As long as the hunters could bring in fish and game, we could gather plenty of wild weeds (vegetables), and some nuts, fruits, mushrooms, eggs, tubers, etc. to go with the meat.
-And we stayed close to fresh water.
-There was a rhythm to life that was not stressful unless something was chasing us, or we were hurt and suffering, or we had no food or water.
+As long as hunters could bring in fish and game, we could gather plenty of weeds (vegetables), nuts, fruits, mushrooms, eggs, tubers, flowers etc. to go with the meat.
+We stayed close to fresh water.
+There was a rhythm to life that was not stressful unless something was chasing us, or we were hurt, cold or hungry.

-Under conditions of survival, where we were fighting, suffering or hungry, the appropriate response by our wise bodies would be to elevate our blood pressure, cholesterol and glucose.
+Under conditions of survival, where we were fighting, suffering or hungry, the body’s appropriate response is to elevate blood pressure, cholesterol and glucose.

-We also begin to release blood clotting hormones in preparation for bleeding.
+- We begin to release blood clotting hormones in preparation for bleeding.

-So is our body doing the wrong thing?
+So is our body doing the wrong thing when we have high cholesterol or blood pressure?
 No – it has learned that this is how to survive danger or hardship.

 SO, why does your body interpret your life today as dangerous?